splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

   #loadBalancerIP: The IP address in the metallb pool
   loadBalancerIP: 10.1.0.1
-# mib:
-#   tag: "develop"
-#   pullPolicy: Always
-#   # Overrides the image tag whose default is the chart appVersion.
-#   # replicas: Number of replicas for trap container should two or more
-#  replicas: 1
 worker:
   # replicas: Number of replicas for worker container should two or more
   #replicaCount: 2